mrnyby/i2wd-workshop/advanced-html.md

 <input type="range">
 ```

 We use the `<input>` element use to collect some kind of input from users.
 After filling out an input with data, users typically see something in the page change or have a chance to submit information to a server.
 Oftentimes, `<input>` elements look like text boxes, but this element can handle more complex input as well.
-Understanding all of the valid values for its `type` attribute can save you thousands of lines of JavaScript.
+Understanding all of the valid values for its `type` attribute can save you tons of work creating custom inputs.

 * Checkbox
 * Color